dreamRs/datamods/README.md

 }
 ```

-3. The call to server returns a `reactiveValues` object, so we assign it in a variable `imported`
+3. The call to server returns a `list` with a `reactive` function, so we assign it in a variable `imported`
 We can now call `imported$data()` to access the data returned.

 4. Run the app!